 Monkeys are endemic throughout Southeast Asia; large populations of macaques live side-by-side with humans in places like Ubud and Pura Luhur Uluwatu in Bali; the Angkor National Park in Siem Reap, Cambodia; Krabi, Thailand; and the Batu Caves in Malaysia.

-The macaque overlords of the Ubud Monkey Forest, in particular, are not shy of showing visitors who's boss.
+The macaque overlords of the Ubud Monkey Forest, in particular, are not shy about showing visitors who are boss.

-Don't play tug of war: The primary reason that tourists are bitten by monkeys is because they do not drop something that a monkey has grabbed.
+- Don't play tug of war.
+The primary reason that tourists are bitten by monkeys is that they do not drop something that a monkey has grabbed.
 Camera straps, backpacks, and water bottles are major temptations.
 Let go as soon as a monkey grabs something, chances are they will examine it and drop it anyway.

 Treating Monkey Bites